SafeGraphInc/awesome-safegraph-datascience/README.md

 ### R
 * The [SafeGraphR github repo](https://github.com/SafeGraphInc/SafeGraphR) -- Package for reading and analyzing SafeGraph foot traffic data
 * [The Stanford Future Bay Initiative: Covid-19 Rapid Response Projects](https://github.com/stanfordfuturebay/stanfordfuturebay.github.io/tree/master/covid19) -- a collection of R functions and documentation for processing, normalizing, and analyzing SafeGraph foot-traffic data
+* A [Demonstration](https://nickch-k.github.io/SafeGraphRProcessing/County_Level_Distancing_Demonstration.html) of how to do population weighting and Hierarchical Bayes shrinkage with SafeGraph social distancing data

 ### Excel / Spreadsheets
 * Awesome examples of SafeGraph data analysis with spreadsheets